-AP CHEMISTRY 1-2 (College level- MCC Dual Enrollment)
+AP CHEMISTRY 1-2

 This course expands and discusses in greater depth the physical concepts and skills introduced in Chemistry 1-2.
 The topics include: atomic structure, intermolecular forces and bonding, chemical reactions, kinetics, thermodynamics, and equilibrium.
 The students become familiar with college lab equipment, experimental procedures, and exacting lab reports.
 They should gain proficiency and confidence in numerical problem solving and essay explanation of the processes of physical, inorganic chemistry.
 AP Chemistry is designed to be equivalent to a first-year college introductory chemistry course and follows the College Board curriculum.